mbideau/rssbot/README.md

 # rssbot
 Convert RSS to email and manage users subscriptions and feeds through email messages.

+## Requirements
+A mailbox than can be connected to with an IMAP server (to read message) and SMTP server (to send message).
+Both servers needs to accept SSL connections.
+A server with python3 to install rssbot.

 ## Installation

 Clone the sources :